banchito/react-projects/24-github-users/README.md

   - Does the page show up on invalid endpoints?
   - Does the back home button take us to correct page
   - Does the page look as expected

+3. How do we test Login.js page?
+   1. Does the page look correct?
+   2. Is the path correct?